Alzheimer’s disease is a form of dementia (a type of brain disorder), according to the National Library of Medicine.

 - In the later stages of Alzheimer’s, you’ll need to take steps to make sure the patient is safe and healthy as her self-caring abilities wane.
 At this point, it often becomes essential that the patient does not live alone, according to the Alzheimer’s Association.
 You might have to take away his car keys, take over the cooking so he doesn’t use the stove anymore (fire/burn hazard if left on), keep him from wandering out of the home and getting lost, attend to his personal hygiene, and pick up other protective tasks.

 Home health agencies can help with some of the duties involved in taking care of an Alzheimer patient, but these services can cost money.
 You may want to meet with relatives and figure out a plan.
-For example:

 - In some families, siblings can take “shifts” caring for their Mom or Dad.